 "Our body has a limited number of responses to the unlimited number of insults" [Dr. Mark Houston]

-Health Equity Exchange - helps you identify what the "insults" may be, understand their potential impact and find ways of avoiding them.
-It provides information about existing solutions and approaches to your health and wellbeing and assists with finding suitable products.
+Health Equity Exchange - helps you identify what the "insults" may be, better understand their potential impact and find non-toxic substitutes with one click.
 All in simple language with no medical jargon.

 Would it surprise you?

 That it takes an average of 17 years for research evidence to reach clinical practice and it may take an average of five years and four doctors to get a correct diagnosis

 We help you to feel empowered while talking to your doctor.
 If you have always felt happy after consulting your doctor, you probably don't need it, but a lot of us feel frustrated after such a visit and if so the knowledge may be useful.
 Besides like all professions, in medicine, you have good specialists and not so good doctors.
 Do you know which one you are consulting?